mirite/csv-magic/README.md

 ## Instructions:

-- To start development server: yarn run start
+- To start development server: yarn run dev
 - To build project: yarn run build

-You can see this project in action on [https://csvmagic.cloud](https://csvmagic.cloud)
+You can see this project in action on [https://csvmagic.app.jesseconner.ca](https://csvmagic.app.jesseconner.ca)